 Grant-in-aid paid to faculty for undergraduate courses is not considered taxable income.

-Grant-in-aid paid to faculty in excess of $5,250 for graduate courses, for calendar year 2014, is considered taxable income.
+Grant-in-aid paid to faculty in excess of $5,250 for graduate courses, for the calendar year, is considered taxable income.

 Grant-in-aid paid to dependents and spouses/domestic partners of faculty for undergraduate courses is not considered taxable income.
-Dependent and spouse/domestic partner grant-in-aid for graduate level courses, including dental school and law school courses, for calendar year 2014, is considered taxable income to the employee.
+Dependent and spouse/domestic partner grant-in-aid for graduate level courses, including dental school and law school courses, for the calendar year, is considered taxable income to the employee.